 WHAT WILL I STUDY?

-In your first year you will begin by looking at Law Making and the English Legal System.
-You will find out where laws come from and how they are made.
-You will also look at the courts and people involved in the legal system.
-After this you will begin to look at The Concept of Liability, where you will learn about legal responsibility in both criminal and civil law.
+You will ļ¬nd out where laws come from and how they are made.
+You will also study the courts and people involved in the legal system.
+After this you will learn about legal responsibility in both criminal and civil law.

-There are trips to the Magistrates Court and Crown Court, as well as opportunities to attend talks from Solicitors, Barrister and Magistrates.
+There are trips to the Magistrates Court and Crown Court, as well as opportunities to attend talks from Solicitors, Barristers and Magistrates.

-You will sit two exams at the end of your first year and two exams at the end of your second year.
-Each exam is worth 25% of your overall A-level qualification.
+All three examinations are taken at the end of your second year.
 There is no coursework element to this subject.

 FUTURE CAREER OPPORTUNITIES: